Roy G. Guerrero Colorado River Metro Park

 History and Legacy

-This sprawling 363-acre public park is located in southeast Austin, Texas, along the south bank of the Colorado River.
-The park, formerly known as Colorado River Park, was renamed in 2001 to honor Roy G. Guerrero, a highly respected representative of Austin Parks and Recreation who integrated Little League baseball games and advocated for Latino citizens.
+Located along the south bank of the Colorado River in southeast Austin, this sprawling 363-acre park has quite the backstory.
+Formerly known simply as Colorado River Park, it was renamed in 2001 to honor Roy G. Guerrero, a true local hero who worked with Austin Parks and Recreation.
+Guerrero wasn't just any park official - he broke barriers by integrating Little League baseball games and stood up as a passionate advocate for Latino citizens.

 Natural Landscapes